Table of Contents

 Students may not earn more than a total of 30 credits towards their degree program through Challenge for Credit and any form of Advanced Standing (Calendar section 3.9).
 Such credits do not count towards Academic Residency Requirements (Calendar regulation 10.10.2).

-A student who wishes to Challenge a course which has been identified as being available for Challenge for Credit must complete the application available on the Registrar's Office web page and submit it at least one month before the beginning of the Fall or Winter Term.
+A student who wishes to Challenge a course which has been identified as being available for Challenge for Credit as per 3.11.1 a) must complete the application available on the Registrar's Office web page and submit it at least one month before the beginning of the Fall or Winter Term.

 The student must pay the required fee, which payment must accompany the application.
 If the student is judged ineligible to pursue the Challenge for Credit option, this fee will be returned to the student.